The Ultimate Guide to an East African Beach Safari

 Zanzibar Archipelago

-Zanzibar’s history as a center of trade has created a culture that melds African, Arabic, Indian, and European influences.
-While relaxing on its white-sand beaches is perhaps the island chain’s most popular pastime, diving and snorkeling come in a close second.
-The coral reefs here are spectacular.
+Zanzibar’s history as a center of trade has created a culture that melds African, Turkish, Arabic, Indian, and European influences.
+While relaxing on its white-sand beaches is perhaps the most popular pastime here, diving and snorkeling in its spectacular coral reefs come in a close second.

 Check out our quick guide to Zanzibar.